NicoloToscani/vibration-analysis/README.md

 ![iso10816](docs/iso10816.png)

 ## Machine Learning Algorithms
-Several algorithms are evaluated for model creation:
+Some algorithms are evaluated for model creation:

 + K-means